IremSl/itsc_autonomous/Weekly Assignment-2/README.md

 ## CONTACT

-For any issues or problems please reach out to Irem Aslan from
+For any issues or questions please reach out to Irem Aslan at iremaslan0420@hotmail.com.